 Distinct teams for developers and operators add a separation of concerns so that developers can focus on writing software and operators can focus on infrastructure, automations, and tooling.

 With distinct developer and operations teams who share responsibility for the full software delivery process, you can really start to feel the benefits of DevOps through specialization while maintaining a collaborative culture.

 With a DevOps or Automation team, your developers focus on writing software, and your operators focus on infrastructure and Cloud Engineering.
 The DevOps team then brings additional value by maintaining the DevOps culture and practices by ensuring collaboration is smooth across development and operations teams as well as other teams, such as security, audit, and compliance, and provides automations and tooling for all.

-The final structure in DevOps maturity is a DevOps and Automation Platform, or DevOps as a Service.
+The final structure in DevOps maturity is a DevOps and Automation Platform, or DevOps as a Service, which is also commonly referred to as Platform Engineering.
 With DevOps as a Service, common tools, patterns, and operations are provided to developers and operators by a central team which often has its own cost center.